 One of the great things about this format of play is that it can help balance things out if you have different skill levels around the board.
 We have found that it works best if the strongest player partners with the weakest player to make for a more even match-up.
 You may choose to have the same person be player A each game or you may choose to take turns being player A.

 To understand the scoring systems you can use for Two-V-One Crokinole, click here and check out our blog post that explains your scoring options in detail.
 We typically use the NCA (National Crokinole Association) Scoring system for this style of gameplay.
 We encourage you to try it with both scoring systems then comment below which system you prefer playing with for your Two-V-One Crokinole matchups.

-With the help of Jon Conrad and Reid Tracey, we recorded a quick game of Two-V-One Crokinole.
+With the help of Jon Conrad and Reid Tracey, we recorded a quick video to show crokinole how to play Two-V-One.
 We don’t explain it in the video, we just played and had fun!

-Here, we will cover, the second option for managing three players at the table.
-Play a game of what we call, ‘1 v 1 v 1’.
+Here, we will cover, the second option for three players crokinole, how to play.
+Play a game of what we call, ‘1 v 1 v 1 Crokinole’.
 We first learned about this variation of the game from a gentleman by the name of Wayne Scott.
 We met him at an NCA (National Crokinole Association) Tournament.
 This is one of the many great reasons to attend crokinole tournaments and events.
-You may pick up nuggets of wisdom and new ideas, in addition, to all of the fantastic people you meet while you play.
+You will learn more about crokinole and how to play different different ways, in addition, to all of the fantastic people you meet while you play.

 In order to play in this format, you will need three colours of buttons.
 Each of the 3 players will start with 8 buttons of their own color.
 Play proceeds clockwise around the crokinole board until all the buttons have been shot.